LizardByte/Sunshine/docs/source/about/installation.rst

 dmg
 ^^^
-..
-Warning:: The `dmg` does not include runtime dependencies.
+.. warning:: The `dmg` does not include runtime dependencies.

 #.
 Download the ``sunshine.dmg`` file and install it.